 Often, after early supper at grandmother’s table, we three children were dropped at a movie so the grownups could indulge in adult conversation.
-When the movie ended, mom and dad picked us up for the long drive home.
+When the movie ended, Mom and Dad picked us up for the long drive home.

-One evening in the mid-1940s, the privilege of buying movie tickets was finally given me, the youngest.
+One evening in the mid-1940s, the privilege of buying movie tickets was finally given to me, the youngest.
 The ticket lady smiled broadly as I announced my important position, and said I did a fine job!
 Smugly, I pocketed the change and led my older brothers into the theater.

-Late that night, almost home, with everyone else asleep, Dad interrupted my chattering to ask for the ticket change.
+Driving home late that night, almost home, with everyone else asleep, Dad interrupted my chattering to ask for the ticket change.
 I carefully counted it by the dashboard light, and as I finished, he turned the car around!
 Why?!?

 All the way back, when we were so close to home?
 This late?
 Couldn’t we just mail it, or take it next time?

 I walked slowly to the ticket booth, smugness evaporated.
 She was there, counting money, face wet with tears.
-Timidly, I reached up, put the half-dollar on the counter, “…too much change… daddy said… turned around…”.
+Timidly, I reached up, put the half-dollar on the counter.
+“Too much change… Daddy said… turned around…”

 She smiled again, quickly wiped her face with her hands, and left the booth to hug me.
-She walked to the car to thank dad.
-If the money hadn’t been found she would have lost her job, her family’s only income.
+She walked to the car to thank Dad.
+If the money hadn’t been found, she would have lost her job, her family’s only income.

 Suddenly, my self-imposed embarrassment at “failing” my important task was transformed into a real understanding of how our actions may affect others in ways not apparent to us.
-I was proud of my daddy, and told him so.
+I was proud of my daddy and told him so.